 ECP Food Bank Drop-in Site: offers prepackaged and fresh, organically grown food that help people experiencing hunger sustain a well-balanced diet during hard economic times.
-It is open four days a week for six hours each day.
+It is open five days a week for six hours each day.
 Hygiene products, baby supplies, household items, and pet supplies are also made available.

 Home Delivery Services: provided to elderly or disabled homebound residents in subsidized housing who cannot come to the food bank due to medical, transportation, and safety issues.
 People who receive home delivery also receive other non-food items as needed, including hygiene supplies, household products, and pet food.